fahrinh/traefik-plugin/README.md

    ./traefik
    ```

-5. If we hit GET to `http://localhost:7080/` (Traefik http entrypoint) with request body `hello', http request will be forwarded to python backend.
+5. If we hit GET to `http://localhost:7080/` (Traefik http entrypoint) with request body `hello`, http request will be forwarded to python backend.

 ## Plugin Support